 2. All notes should appear as footnotes.

-3. The titles of works not in English should appear in the original language or in transliteration.
+4. The titles of works in other foreign languages should appear in the original language or in transliteration from non-Roman scripts.

 1. Yves Bonnefoy, New and Selected Poems, ed.
 John Naughton and Anthony Rudolf (Chicago: University of Chicago Press, 1995).